JuliaData/CSV.jl/docs/src/reading.md

 ## [`typemap`](@id typemap)

-A `Dict{Type, Type}` argument that allows replacing a non-`String` standard type with another type when a column's type is auto-detected.
-Most commonly, this would be used to force all numeric columns to be `Float64`, like `typemap=Dict(Int64 => Float64)`, which would cause any columns detected as `Int64` to be parsed as `Float64` instead.
-Another common case would be wanting all columns of a specific type to be parsed as strings instead, like `typemap=Dict(Date => String)`, which will cause any columns detected as `Date` to be parsed as `String` instead.
+An `AbstractDict{Type, Type}` argument that allows replacing a non-`String` standard type with another type when a column's type is auto-detected.
+Most commonly, this would be used to force all numeric columns to be `Float64`, like `typemap=IdDict(Int64 => Float64)`, which would cause any columns detected as `Int64` to be parsed as `Float64` instead.
+Another common case would be wanting all columns of a specific type to be parsed as strings instead, like `typemap=IdDict(Date => String)`, which will cause any columns detected as `Date` to be parsed as `String` instead.

 ### Examples
   * [Typemap](@ref typemap_example)